vmware/vSphere-machine-learning-extension/docs/introduction/ekf.rst

 ===================================================
-Freestone Kubeflow Components and Features
+vSphere Machine Learning Extension Components and Features
 ===================================================

-Freestone Kubeflow distribution extends the capabilities of the Kubeflow platform with additional automation, reproducibility, portability, and security features.
-As we describe the components of Freestone Kubeflow and their features below, we identify the gaps each feature to fill.
+vSphere Machine Learning Extension extends the capabilities of the Kubeflow platform with additional automation, reproducibility, portability, and security features.
+As we describe the components of vSphere Machine Learning Extension and their features below, we identify the gaps each feature to fill.